at fifty-five, Larkin leaked

 Helen started to follow the elf, and then she turned back.
 “Can I just say,” she said.
 They looked at her again.

-“We – humans – aren’t very religious these days,” she said.
+“We … humans, most of us, we’re not very religious these days, are we,” she said.
 “But Christmas is what it is because of all of you.”
 The others nodded thoughtfully.
 “So,” said Helen, “Happy Christmas.”

 Clip from video for Fairy Tale of New York | Image: YouTube

-Helen got back safely and, dear Reader, they all lived happily thereafter.
+Helen got back safely – the elves had a portal in the living room – and, dear Reader, they all lived happily thereafter.

 Helen didn’t tell anyone about her visit to the house called Christmas.
 She thought they wouldn’t believe her.
 She died aged 95 in a post-apocalypse commune.
 (That’s another story.)